Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Basic Setup

-1. Your starting point is on all fours, with your knees directly below your hips and hands below your shoulders.
+1. Your starting point is on all fours, with your knees directly below your hips and your hands below your shoulders.
 Make sure that your spine is in a neutral position before you get started.

 2. Lift your left hand straight up towards the ceiling and then slowly feed the arm underneath your body to the opposite side with your palm facing up.